 Then in the evening, a breeze rolls in and the sky clears up, for a nice evening by the Charles River Esplanade, where most of the locals seem to congregate by the riverside bars.
 So really, I would bring a cute poncho, or if you want to pack super light and thrifty, just bring a large garbage bag to throw on (but it will make you stand out like a sore thumb).
 You can also bring an umbrella, but with luggage restrictions I'm starting to move more towards ponchos, and rain jackets because umbrellas just take up too much valuable luggage space now.

 These are the major changes I would recommend bringing from my Basic Packing Checklist when choosing what to pack for Boston.

 Be sure to pack your camera gear, here are some things I keep in my bag.
 Boston is very good for both Day and Night photography.
 There is plenty to see and do while here.
 Everything from the food, the streets, the backstreets, the bridges, and the coastline sunset cruises will have you filling up your SD cards quickly.

-So if you plan to travel to Boston in Summer, make sure you prepare to the heat, fog, and rain.
+So if you plan to travel to Boston in Summer, make sure you prepare for the heat, fog, and rain.
 Realize many people there are dressed classy, and in business casual in the center of the city.
 If you go outside of the center of town, you will find people dressed a little more, or a lot more casual.
-It depends on where you are staying.
+It depends on where you are staying and hanging out.

 Have more recommendations for What To Pack for Boston in the Summer?
 Drop them down below!